First Sino-Japanese War: Opening troop movements

 By July 1894, Chinese forces in Korea numbered 3,000–3,500 and they were outnumbered by Japanese troops.
 They could only be supplied by sea through Asan Bay.
 The Japanese objective was first to blockade the Chinese at Asan and then encircle them with their land forces.
 Japan's initial strategy was to gain command of the sea, which was critical to its operations in Korea.
 Command of the sea would allow Japan to transport troops to the mainland.
-The army's Fifth Division would land at Chemulpo on the western coast of Korea, both to engage and push Chinese forces northwest up the peninsula and to draw the Beiyang Fleet into the Yellow Sea, where it would be engaged in decisive battle.
-Depending on the outcome of this engagement, Japan would make one of three choices; If the Combined Fleet were to win decisively, the larger part of the Japanese army would undertake immediate landings on the coast between Shan-hai-kuan and Tientsin in order to defeat the Chinese army and bring the war to a swift conclusion.
+The army's Fifth Division would land at Chemulpo on the western coast of Korea, both to engage and push Chinese forces north-west up the peninsula and to draw the Beiyang Fleet into the Yellow Sea, where it would be engaged in decisive battle.
+Depending on the outcome of this engagement, Japan would make one of three choices.
+If the Combined Fleet were to win decisively, the larger part of the Japanese army would undertake immediate landings on the coast between Shan-hai-kuan and Tientsin to defeat the Chinese army and bring the war to a swift conclusion.
 If the engagement were to be a draw and neither side gained control of the sea, the army would concentrate on the occupation of Korea.
 Lastly, if the Combined Fleet was defeated and consequently lost command of the sea, the bulk of the army would remain in Japan and prepare to repel a Chinese invasion, while the Fifth Division in Korea would be ordered to hang on and fight a rearguard action.